Valheim-Modding/ValheimLib/README.md

 For mod developers that wish to use ValheimLib on their plugin.

-Simply download this release, make sure to follow the installation instructions above, and add the ValheimLib.dll as an assembly reference in your visual studio project.
+- Download this release, make sure to follow the installation instructions above, and add the ValheimLib.dll as an assembly reference in your visual studio project.

+- Add the `BepInDependency` attribute top of your class that is heriting from `BaseUnityPlugin`, like so :

+`[BepInDependency(ValheimLib.ValheimLib.ModGuid)]`

 We also have an [ExampleMod](https://github.com/Valheim-Modding/ExampleMod) visual studio project that showcase some features of ValheimLib.